David Fletcher (baseball): College career

 After graduating from high school in 2013, Fletcher enrolled at Loyola Marymount University (LMU) and became a member of the LMU Lions baseball team of the West Coast Conference (WCC), beginning in the 2014 season.
 Fletcher chose to attend LMU over UC Irvine and UCLA.
 Prior to his first season with the Lions, he made his collegiate summer baseball debut with the Alaska Goldpanners of the Alaska Baseball League.
 In 35 games with the Goldpanners, Fletcher batted .246 with 15 RBIs and 20 stolen bases in 25 attempts.

 In 2014, Fletcher's freshman year, he batted .329 with 28 RBIs and 17 stolen bases (21 attempts) in 56 games.
 After the season, he was honored by Baseball America and the National Collegiate Baseball Writers Association (NCBWA) with freshman All-American team selections.
-Fletcher was also named to the All-WCC first team and was awarded as the WCC Defensive Player of the Year.
+Fletcher was also named to the All-WCC first team and was named the WCC Defensive Player of the Year.
 In the summer of 2014, Fletcher played with the Orleans Firebirds of the Cape Cod Baseball League (CCBL), joining Bobby Dalbec, Jake Cronenworth, and Taylor Ward on the roster.
 In 41 games with Orleans, Fletcher batted .299 with 17 RBIs and seven stolen bases (eight attempts).
 He was named a CCBL All-Star.

 In 2015, as a sophomore, Fletcher batted .308 with two home runs, 27 RBIs, and 14 stolen bases (17 attempts) in 55 games.
 He was named to the All-WCC first team for the second consecutive season and was selected as LMU's Male Athlete of the Year.
 While at LMU, Fletcher was majoring in psychology.